3 Common Causes of Tense Muscles

 Did you know that April 7th is World Health Day?
 This year, the World Health Organization (WHO) is committing to building a fairer, healthier world.

-At [PRACTICE NAME], we’re committed to providing you with the care you need when you need it most.
+We’re committed to providing you with the care you need when you need it most.

 Wondering what you can do to build a healthier, happier community and world?